 With 42% of its population born overseas and an average age of just 37, Australia is a modern, vibrant and youthful society.
 English-speaking and wealthy, Australia is famous for its quality of life, multi-cultural cities and incredible natural beauty.
-Its long-standing popularity as a destination for Brits looking to move to the southern hemisphere is not surprising.
+Its long-standing popularity as a destination for those looking to move to the warm and sunny southern hemisphere is not surprising.

 - Population: 23.13 million

 - Most popular cities for expats: Perth, Brisbane and Sydney

 - Main industries: Mining; Manufacturing; Finance; Media; Education; Agriculture; Logistics & Transport; Tourism

 Most expats do need a visa to live and work in Australia, and which one you apply for will depend your situation and whether you want to make a permanent move or just work in the country for a year or two.

 The Australian Government Department of Immigration and Border Protection has a comprehensive guide.
 If you have an Australian parent then you are likely to be able to apply for an Australian passport, and bypass the visa situation altogether.